 What is Liberal Arts and Human Sciences, Undecided?

 This option allows you to explore majors in the College of Liberal Arts and Human Sciences with a dedicated academic advisor.
 You will be enrolled in a specific first-year experience course which will give you time and resources to explore your strengths, interests, and goals.

 Why Study Liberal Arts Here?

-We understand your challenge: with 30 majors, narrowing your choice to only one or two can be tough.
+We understand your challenge: with over 30 majors, narrowing your choice to only one or two can be tough.
 Fortunately, we offer an undecided designation which allows you to explore multiple majors before declaring the one that’s right for you.

 Example Freshman Schedule

 What You'll Study

 Selecting a major is a process that takes time.
 We provide a supportive academic environment for you to complete degree requirements while learning more about your interests.
 As an incoming freshman, you will work with a dedicated academic advisor to explore your strengths, interests, and goals before choosing the right major.
 Your course schedule will be created individually and tailored for your interests while fulfilling general education requirements.
 You have up to two years to explore, but most students declare a major much sooner.